 7. Remind Your Child about Expectations

-Before going out, remind your child about how you expect her to act.
-Let him know that she can come to you if he has a problem.
+Before going out, remind your child about how you expect them to behave.
+Let them know that they can come to you if they have a problem.

 8. Reinforce Positive Behaviours